triploit/aml/README.md

 Another markup language.

 ## Installation - EN/US
 AML is really easy to install.
-With SecPM you can install the package with:
+With Tridymite you can install the package with:

-    sudo secpm install aml
+    tridy -i triploit:aml

 To install AML without SecPM (Linux), move ...